 Here are some of the recipes that called to me…

-- Dan dan noodles are one of my favorite things to order at Krunkwich in Des Moines.
+- Dan dan noodles were one of my favorite things to order at (the now defunct) Krunkwich in Des Moines.
 So I was excited to see a tantalizing recipe for dan dan noodles in this book.

 - When I go to the Korean grocery store in town, I regularly pick up a package of Korean rice cakes in the frozen section.
 They’re not to be confused with the 1980’s diet food.
 These are basically noodle discs, and they bring a fun texture to dishes.
 So I’m eager to try the pickled mustard greens with crispy noodle cake.